-Tuberculosis Infections Prominent in Arthritis, New Diagnostic Test Reveals
+Tuberculosis Infections Prominent in Septic Arthritis

 This is newsworthy because for years, conventional medicine argued that arthritis could not be a result of infection outside of septic arthritis – following a body-wide bacterial infection spreading throughout the body’s tissues and joints.

 Illustrating the weakness of such a theory, researchers from India’s Lok Nayak Hospital in New Delhi tested 32 arthritis patients with the Amplified Mycobacterium tuberculosis Direct Test (AMTDT).
 These were all patients who were at the preliminary stages of their arthritis and showing signs of possible joint infection.

 After applying the test, the researchers found that eight of the 32 patients indeed tested positive for the Mycobacterium tuberculosis infection within their joint fluid – the synovial fluid.